 Source: *NCES College Navigator

 Located in the lively Capitol Hill neighborhood of Seattle, Seattle Central College provides academic and technical training to more than 7,000 students a year.
 The school offers a certificate program in surgical technology as one of nine allied health programs.

 Surgical Technology Certificate

 Students of this program learn duties applicable to operating rooms and doctors' offices, including safety and care of patients, aseptic techniques and emergency surgical techniques.
 The program also covers basic sciences, surgical equipment preparation and medical technology.
 Students also work in live surgical situations in preparation to share in the responsibility of the operating room team during surgery.

 Upon completion of the curriculum, students can sit for the National Certifying Examination for Surgical Technologists in order to become certified surgical technologists (CST).
 Students passing the certification exam can seek employment in surgery centers and physicians' offices, as well as explore careers as vendor representatives or instrument processors.

 Renton Technical College (RTC) provides training across a wide range of programs for students seeking to improve job skills.
 Founded in 1942, the school enrolls more than 3,000 students each year.

 Surgical Technologist Certificate

-Renton Technical College's program focuses on training students as a scrub person and circulator in the operating room setting.
+Renton Technical College's program focuses on training students as scrub persons and circulators in the operating room setting.
 On-site training for students takes place in area hospitals.
-Students learn techniques related birth and delivery, endoscopy and sterilization.
+Students learn techniques related to birth and delivery, endoscopy and sterilization.
 Surgery-specific information such as drugs, implements and equipment are introduced in a hands-on environment.
-Career-related topics such as communication, legal and ethical issues are covered in the curriculum as well.
-Graduates of this certificate program may sit for the national examination to become a certified surgical technologist (CST).
+Career-related topics such as communication and human relations are covered in the curriculum as well.
+Graduates of this certificate program may sit for the national examination to become certified surgical technologists (CST).
 Students may also continue on to earn an associate's degree in this field by taking four additional general education classes.